 Chocolate: Everything You Want to Know

-Chocolate has over 4,000-years of history, but it’s only been in the last 150 years that it’s been sweetened to just the way you enjoy it today.
-Surprisingly, eating chocolate may not be as bad for you as you might think.
-Here’s more on chocolate, and everything you need to know about it.
+Chocolate has over 4,000 years of history, but it’s only been in the last 150 years that it’s been sweetened to just how you enjoy it today.
+Eating chocolate may not be as bad for you as you think.
+Here’s more on chocolate and everything you need to know about it.

 Basic Info

-Chocolate is made from the cacao beans of the theobroma cacao tree.
-The beans themselves are extremely bitter at first, but then are fermented, roasted, and then melted and formed along with cocoa butter into a paste, liquid, or block while using several sweetening ingredients.
-It’s one of the most popular foods in the world, where it’s used in baked goods, candies, drinks, and even in alcoholic drinks.
+Chocolate is made from cacao beans from the theobroma cacao tree.
+The beans themselves are extremely bitter at first, but then they are fermented, roasted, and melted along with cocoa butter into a paste, liquid, or block while using several sweetening ingredients.
+It’s one of the most popular foods in the world, used in baked goods, candies, drinks, and even alcoholic drinks.

 Fun Facts

-Do you have any idea for what purpose M&M’s were originally created?
+Do you have any idea why M&Ms were originally created?
 They were first introduced to soldiers in 1941 during WWII so that soldiers could still enjoy chocolate without worrying about it melting.
-Today, selling chocolate is a huge business, with over $83 billion dollars in business each year.
+Today, selling chocolate is a huge business, with over $83 billion in revenue each year.

 Americans today consume around 2.8 billion pounds of chocolate every single year.